 - Examine the map to familiarize yourself with how the data are reported.

-- white areas are at or below the MMM temperature
+- light blue areas are at or below the MMM temperature

 - light purple areas are above the MMM, but still below the bleaching threshold